“This is only an assembly to raise awareness in how badly drugs like fentanyl can affect you” RCMP Sergeant

 The few days of the week after the assembly, drug awareness workshops had been set up for students to take part in on different days, each day featuring a different workshop with useful information about drugs.

-These workshops ranged from identifying stages of addiction of drugs/alcohol within yourself, a peer or a family member, overdose prevention and information about the possible life-saving naloxone kit, sessions for those who are affected by a peer or family member’s drug use and finally a grief support group session for those who experienced loss to a friend or family member to drug overdose.
+These workshops ranged from identifying stages of addiction of drugs/alcohol within yourself, a peer or a family member as mentioned in this page, overdose prevention and information about the possible life-saving naloxone kit, sessions for those who are affected by a peer or family member’s drug use and finally a grief support group session for those who experienced loss to a friend or family member to drug overdose.

 “I never had a time where I had a week solely to think about drug overdose and what it can do, I guess I’ve been taking the situation too lightly these days.”
 Jim Wei, Grade 10